Retail Marketing Strategy: Ultimate Guide for 2025 and Beyond [+ Examples]

 How are you compensating ambassadors?

-Influential ambassadors may require cold, hard cash, but many of your early converts won’t.
+Influential ambassadors may require cold hard cash but many of your early converts won’t.
 The best ambassadors are people who’re already familiar with your brand and would use your products whether they were being paid or not.

 Daniel Wellington runs a college brand ambassador program that rewards participants with merchandise, exclusive event invites, concert tickets, gift cards, and more.